HoussamELM/Macos-disconnect-device-on-sleep/README.md

 ## Why I Made This

 I often use my JBL headphones with my MacBook Air for music and work.
-However, I faced the inconvenience of forgetting to disconnect the headphones before putting my laptop in my backpack.
-This meant I had to take out my laptop again to manually disconnect them.
+And i have a problem, i ALWAYS forget to disconnect the headphones when i'm done working.
+This meant I had to take out my laptop AGAIN to manually disconnect them.

 ## Solution